smart-data-lake/smart-data-lake/blog/2022-05-11-SDL-historization/2022-05-011-historization.md

 <!--truncate-->

 In the [getting-started -> part2 -> keeping historical data](../../docs/getting-started/part-2/historical-data) historization is already introduced briefly.
 Here, we go in slightly more detail and track data originating from an MS SQL database.
-For the sake of simplicity, the tools and systems are deployed in Podman containers, including SDL, MSSQL server, as well as the metastore and polynote.
+For the sake of simplicity, the tools and systems are deployed in Podman containers, including SDLB, MSSQL server, as well as the metastore and polynote.

 Here, a workflow is modeled, gathering data from a (MS)SQL database to the Data Lake.
 Therefore, the following steps will be performed: